danieleschmidt/slack-kb-agent/CODE_REVIEW.md

 # Code Review

 ## Engineer Review
-- `ruff check .` passed with no issues.
+- `ruff check .` showed no linting issues.
-- `bandit -r src -q` returned no vulnerabilities.
+- `bandit -r src -q` reported no security vulnerabilities.
-- No obvious performance issues or nested loops detected in the current codebase.
+- Tests executed with `pytest -q` all pass.
+Performance is acceptable for small in-memory operations.

 ## Product Manager Review
+- The "Smart Routing" epic tasks are marked done in `SPRINT_BOARD.md`.
+- New modules provide loading of team member profiles, routing queries to experts, and notifying them via Slack.
-- Acceptance criteria in `tests/sprint_acceptance_criteria.json` are covered by `tests/test_foundational.py`.
+- Acceptance criteria in `tests/sprint_acceptance_criteria.json` are fully covered by `tests/test_smart_routing.py`.
-- Running `pip install -e .` followed by `pytest -q` yields all tests passing.

-All checks passed.
+All acceptance criteria are satisfied and the code base is clean.